 The remuneration of the President and CEO and other EMG members are decided on by Sanoma’s Board of Directors in accordance with the Human Resources Committee’s proposal.
 In addition to the total salary, the remuneration also comprises short term incentives, stock options, performance shares (as of 2013), restricted shares (as of 2014) and pension benefits.

 President and CEO Susan Duinhoven started in her position 1 October 2015.
 Harri-Pekka Kaukonen was the President and CEO from1 January 2011 until 18 September 2015.
-In 2014, Harri-Pekka Kaukonen was paid a total salary of EUR 630,000.
-In addition he was paid EUR 35,000 based on the 2013 short term incentive plan.
-Other members of the EMG received EUR 3.9 million including bonuses as per the short-term incentive plan.
+From 1 January until 18 September 2015, Harri-Pekka Kaukonen was paid a total salary of EUR 504,180.
+In addition he was paid EUR 373,680 based on the 2014 short term incentive plan.
+Susan Duinhoven was paid a total salary of EUR 135,060, including the value of housing.
+As a member of the Board of Directors, Susan Duinhoven was paid EUR 48,000 for her Board membership in Sanoma.
+Other members of the EMG received in 2015 EUR 5.4 million including bonuses as per the short-term incentive plan.

-In 2014, the criteria in the short-term incentive plan were based on achieving objectives of EBIT*, cash flow*, new media sales as well as objectives related to supporting Sanoma’s strategic transformation.
+The criteria in the short-term incentive plan were based on achieving financial targets of sales, EBIT*, cash flow* as well as objectives related to supporting Sanoma’s strategic transformation.